-- Downer Ending: Edie dies from a drug overdose just four months after marrying another patient at rehab.
+- Downer Ending: Edie dies from a drug overdose just four months after marrying another patient in rehab.

-- Drugs Are Bad: As addiction takes its toll, Edie's relationship with Andy deteriorates, and ends up being what brings her downfall.
+- Drugs Are Bad: As addiction takes its toll, Edie's relationship with Andy deteriorates, and this ends up being what brings about her downfall.

 - Fallen-on-Hard-Times Job: By the time another Warhol Superstar sees Edie again after Edie has her fallout with Andy, she has become a prostitute.

 - Green-Eyed Monster: Andy Warhol becomes jealous when Edie begins her affair with Billy.

 - Invisible Celebrity Guest: Mick Jagger arrives at one of Warhol's parties, filmed briefly and entirely from the back of his head while everyone coos about him being there.Agony Booth: Look, everyone!
 The back of Mick Jagger's head has arrived!